RxSwiftCommunity/RxSwiftExt/CONTRIBUTING.md

 When submitting new code, please make sure that it is backed by tests.
 When submitting code for a new operator, please make sure that:

-- Your code documents what the operator does (see other operators for examples)
+- Your code documents what the operator does (see other operators for examples).
-- You provide tests for your new operator
+- You provide tests for your new operator.
-- You provide a demo playground page, and add a reference to this page in the playground index
+- You provide a demo playground page, and add a reference to this page in the playground index.
+- You add documentation of the operator in this repo's `README.md` file.

+**Note**: Base your custom operators only on RxSwift Core operators.
+Do not use existing RxSwiftExt operators to implement your own operator, unless it's an absolute necessity.

 ## Developer's Certificate of Origin 1.1